python-botogram/botogram/docs/api/telegram.rst

       This attribute contains the inline keyboard attached to the message.

-      It's always an instance of :py:class:`~botogram.KeyboardMarkup` class.
+      It's always an instance of :py:class:`~botogram.InlineKeyboardMarkup` class.

       *This attribute can be None if it's not provided by Telegram.*